 Name change on birth certificate

-After a legal name change in a Tennessee court, a birth certificate can be amended by the provision of a certified copy of the original court order confirming a successful legal name change as well.
+After a legal name change in a Tennessee court, a birth certificate can be amended by the provision of a certified copy of the original court order confirming a successful legal name change.
 The required fee for the amendment is about $30.
 Certified copies of the new birth certificate with the new name can be availed for an extra fee.
+A Tennessee name change court order is sufficient to change a name on an out-of-state birth certificate.

 Governmental institutions name change